flashcordon/big-history/Systeme-Terre.md

 - satellite- based remote sensing has enabled continuous estimation of a few important metrics, including vegetation greenness, since the 1980s
-- This ‘vegetation greening’
-is defined as a statistically significant increase in annual or seasonal vegetation greenness at a location resulting, for instance, from increases in average leaf size, leaf number per plant, plant density, species composition, duration of green- leaf presence due to changes in the growing season and increases in the number of crops grown per year
 - Lucht et al.14 and Xu et al.10 revealed that warming has eased climatic constraints, facilitating increasing vegetation greenness over the high latitudes.
 Zhu et al.11